koljapluemer/obsidian-to-html/README.md

 ## Troubleshooting

-**Images not loading**: Open exported HTML files in a web browser, not in Obsidian.
+**Images or videos not loading**: Open exported HTML files in a web browser, not in Obsidian.
 For local testing, use a simple HTTP server:
 ```bash
 cd /path/to/export
 python -m http.server 8000